 Individuals with ADHD need rituals, routines, and rewards (like watching “Sex and the City” while folding laundry) to keep us in a good place.
 Here are a few that help me accomplish more.

-A person with attention deficit disorder (ADHD or ADD) may have a highly organized mind, an incredible ability to focus, and a clarity of vision beyond the normal scope, but anyone with executive function problems still has problems following steps, noticing time, and keeping to a program.
+A person with attention deficit disorder may have a highly organized mind, an incredible ability to focus, and a clarity of vision beyond the normal scope, but anyone with executive function problems still has problems following steps, noticing time, and keeping to a program.

 Three powerful R’s for managing ADHD recognize this dichotomy.
 Understanding routines, rewards, and rituals energizes our minds and focuses our attention.